HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 ## Installing on MacOS

-Once you've downloaded HandBrake for OS X, open the DMG file in your Downloads folder (your web browser, e.g. Safari/Chrome/Firefox, may do this for you automatically).
-Drag the HandBrake application to your Applications folder.
+Once you've downloaded HandBrake for OS X, open the DMG file in your Downloads folder.
+Your web browser (e.g. Safari, Firefox, or Chrome) may do this for you automatically.
+Then drag the HandBrake application to your Applications folder.

 ![Installing HandBrake on OS X](../images/install-osx.png)

 HandBrake is now installed.
 You may eject the disk image and move it to the Trash.

-#### About OS X Gatekeeper
+### About OS X Gatekeeper

 The first time you attempt to launch HandBrake, OS X may present this warning to you: